 This brochure provides a snapshot of last year's water quality data for San Jose Water (SJW).
 Included are details about where your water comes from and how your water quality compares to State standards.
-SJW is pleased to report that your tap water met all USEPA and State primary drinking water health standards in 2021.
+SJW is pleased to report that your tap water met all USEPA and State primary drinking water health standards in 2022.
 As a member of the Partnership for Safe Water, SJW remains focused on water quality and environmental stewardship to ensure continued delivery of safe and high quality water to our customers.
-Since joining the Partnership for Safe Water, SJW has increased distribution system residual disinfectant levels and outperformed industry benchmarks in reducing main breaks.
-These Partnership-related improvements have contributed to increased water service reliability and enhanced public health protection.
+Since joining the Partnership for Safe Water, SJW has increased distribution system residual disinfectant levels and outperformed industry benchmarks in early detection of leaks and reducing breaks.
+These Partnership-related main improvements have contributed to increased water service reliability and enhanced public health protection.